gwaldron/osgearth/docs/source/references/drivers/tile/tms.rst

 Properties:

     :url:       Root URL (or pathname) of the TMS repository
-    :tmsType:  Set to ``google`` to invert the Y axis of the tile index
+    :tms_type:  Set to ``google`` to invert the Y axis of the tile index
     :format:    Override the format reported by the service (e.g., jpg, png)

 .. _Tile Map Service:  http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification